Who we are

 Kickstarter is also a Public Benefit Corporation, where we place our mission of bringing creating projects to life above the interest of shareholders.
 Maintaining a radically positive impact on society, especially for the arts, is a part of our defined goals.
 Head here to learn more.

 Daniel Sharp focuses on public art, political art, and photography projects at Kickstarter.
-As the Outreach Specialist, his work ranges from initiating conversations with potential creators to coaching projects before, during, and after launch.
+As the Outreach Specialist on the Arts team, his work ranges from initiating conversations with potential creators to coaching projects before, during, and after launch.
 Sharp was formerly the founder and curator of a university public art organization, D/ART, in Ann Arbor, Michigan, and is published in the Agora Journal of Urban Planning and Design.